-Technical Electives must be chosen primarily in accordance with the Directed Program nominated by each student and, in any case, at least 12 session-hours must be selected from the Mechanical Engineering list.
+At least 12 session-hours must be selected from the Mechanical Engineering list.
 The remaining ones may be taken from years 3 or 4 of other courses in the School, provided that pre- and corequisites can be satisfied.
-Appropriate details of the Directed Programs and the recommended electives will be provided to students to enable them to make selections before proceeding to the final year.
-A student with a good academic record may be permitted to choose some post-graduate subjects as Technical Electives.
+A student with a good academic record may be permitted to choose some post-graduate subjects as Technical

+Electives.
 Express approval is also required for the selection of a subject from outside the School and such choice will normally be limited to three session-hours.
 The selection of certain subjects or combinations of subjects might require the approval of the Head of School as will any variation from the foregoing guidelines.

 It is unlikely that all of the Technical Electives listed below can be offered each year.
-Those to be made available are decided on the basis of staff availability and student demand.
+Those to be made available are decided on the basis of staff availability demand.
 Students are advised in September of each year which Technical Electives will be offered in the following year.